science/openthermo/README.md

 }
 ```
 In this mode of operation, the thermostat system will try to maintain the temperature at 74 degrees until the operation_mode or immediate temp_f value is changed.

+The "default_mode" key is used to store the operation_mode that should be initiated when "immediate" mode is turned off.
+This can simplify the user experience, as the user can simply toggle immediate mode on/off and the heater can resume regularly scheduled operation.
+In the future additional modes of operation may be enabled, so this value will be more important then.

 ## Off
 The off function serves to ensure the thermostat system keeps the heater off in all cases.
 An example of this config file is: